-Plenty of advanced customization requires changes to theme files, editing source code or even the help of a professional designer.
+Plenty of advanced customization requires you make changes to theme files, edit source code, or even get the help of a professional designer.
 Sometimes, even small changes can be challenging and time-consuming if you're using a theme with a complex dashboard layout or simply don't know where to look to make the exact change you want.

 This can be really frustrating and make using WordPress a troublesome experience.

 But there is a way to create a well-designed WordPress site without having to write a line of code or search the backend admin panel far and wide for the change you want to make.

 Use a free or premium drag-and-drop page builder or theme editor.